Base URLhttps://api.sigill.ai

 }

-PDF files — response body is the sealed PDF (application/pdf).
-Save as filename_sealed.pdf.
+PDF response — sealed PDF (application/pdf), save as filename_sealed.pdf.

 GET/seal/operationsJWT / API key